 If you believe you have a strain of the Influenza Virus:

-Students with flu like symptoms are encouraged to go home if they live in close proximity to the university or self isolate in their room or apartment if they cannot go home due to distance or if they have family members who are in the high risk group.
-Do not use public transportation to go home unless wearing a face mask.
+Isolate Yourself.
+Students with flu like symptoms are encouraged to go home if they live in close proximity to the university or self-isolate in their room or apartment if they cannot go home.

-Monitor temperature; fever can be dehydrating, so drink plenty of fluids.
+Monitor temperature.
+A fever can be dehydrating, so drink plenty of fluids.

 Treat symptoms with Tylenol (acetaminophen) for aches and pains (no aspirin/Excedrin); throat lozenges and decongestants.
 Treatment with antiviral medications is recommended only for those in the high risk group.
 Antibiotics are not effective as the flu is caused by a virus.